 Here you can find detailed speed performance tests of SATA 6 Gb/s SSDs.
 The maximum speed here, limited by the SATA III interface, is only 600 MB/s* (theoretically).
-In practice, up to approx. 550 MB/s are possible for reading and writing.
-SATA SSDs are slower compared to PCIe NVMe SSDs and therefore also cheaper.
+In practice, a speed of up to approx. 550 MB/s is possible for reading and writing.
+SATA SSDs are slower compared to PCIe NVMe SSDs, which makes them cheaper.
 Therefore, they are usually used as a backup or data grave when the speed is not that important.

 Product | Image | Capacity | Read | Write | Score | Price | $/GB | Test | Shop |